katiem0/useful-github-scripts/README.md

 A collection of scripts to aid in solving a problem that GitHub users experience.

-* Export Organization and Repo Secrets
+* Export Organization and Repository Secrets
-* Create Organization and Repo Secrets
+* Create Organization and Repository Secrets
 * Create Enterprise level Network Graph for all Organizations and Repositories

-## Export Organization and Repo Secrets
+## Export Organization and Repository Secrets

 A [script](/export-secrets/README.md) that utilizes GitHub's GraphQL and REST APIs to collect the following for an organization: